amitfin/retry/README.md

 #### `on_error` parameter (optional)

 A sequence of actions to execute if all retries fail.

-For example:
+Here is an automation rule example with a self remediation logic:

 ```
 alias: Kitchen Evening Lights